FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 **Step2**: Open the WebApp, click "Initial Setup", "Peripherals" in sequence, and select the end-effector peripheral to be configured (e.g., gripper).
 The control type for peripherals includes two options: pre-adapted devices and peripheral open protocol:

 - **Pre-adapted Devices**: Use the robot controller for communication.
 No upload or application is required.
 - **Peripheral Open Protocol**: Users write a Lua-based open protocol for the end-effector to be adapted to achieve communication control.
-The end-effector protocols are divided into two categories: one is protocols uploaded by the user, and the other is built-in protocols preset in the robot.
+The end-effector protocols are divided into two categories: one is protocols uploaded by the user, and the other is built-in protocols preset in the robot.Starting from version 3.9.2, users do not need to perform verification and encryption operations on the Lua protocol to be uploaded to the end using additional software; they can upload it directly.
+Previously verified and encrypted protocols can still be uploaded and used normally.
+The robot will actively distinguish whether the file has been verified and encrypted.
+If it has not been verified, the robot will verify and encrypt it before uploading and applying it to the end.
+If it is already encrypted, it will be uploaded and applied to the end directly.

 .. figure:: robot_peripherals/002.png
    :align: center